SitSumitSingh/multi_purpose_smart_energy_meter_using_ESP/README.md

    * Wi-Fi Connection:
       -Attempt to connect to the specified Wi-Fi network using provided SSID and password.
       -Wait until the connection is established.
+   * Blynk Initialization:
+      -Initialize Blynk with the provided authentication token, SSID, and password.
+   * OLED Display Setup:
+      -Initialize the OLED display.
+      -Display a startup message.
+   * Relay Configuration:
+      -Set relay pins as outputs.
+      -Ensure both relays are initially turned off.
+   * Sensor Calibration:
+      -Voltage Sensors:Calibrate voltage sensors connected to pins 32 and 33 with a calibration constant of 520 and a phase shift of 1.
+      -Current Sensors:Calibrate current sensors connected to pins 34 and 35 with calibration constants of 25 and 95, respectively.